norberttech/md-link-linter/README.md

   path                     Path in which md link linter should validate all markdown files

 Options:
-      --dry-run            Scan path and output md files --exclude[=EXCLUDE]  Exclude folders with this name (multiple values allowed) --mention[=MENTION]  Mentions whitelist (can include all team members or groups), if empty mentions are not validated (multiple values allowed)
+      --dry-run               Scan path and output md files --exclude=EXCLUDE       Exclude folders with this name (multiple values allowed) --mention=MENTION       Mentions whitelist (can include all team members or groups), if empty mentions are not validated (multiple values allowed)
-  -h, --help               Display this help message -q, --quiet              Do not output any message -V, --version            Display this application version
+  -h, --help                  Display help for the given command.
+When no command is given display help for the run command -q, --quiet                 Do not output any message -V, --version               Display this application version
       --ansi                  Force ANSI output
       --no-ansi               Disable ANSI output
+  -n, --no-interaction        Do not ask any interactive question -bf, --break-on-failure     Break the inspection on first failure -rp, --root-path=ROOT-PATH  Root path used to assert absolute links.
+Link: [link](/nested/file.php) will check if file /nested/file.php exists from this path
-  -n, --no-interaction     Do not ask any interactive question -v|vv|vvv, --verbose     Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+  -v|vv|vvv, --verbose        Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ![Preview](/docs/preview.jpg)